 Dave Hunter is a proud member of The Church of Jesus Christ of Latter-day Saints and a successful entrepreneur and businessman, with 10 years of experience in real estate and development, in addition to his instrumental role in Halestorm Entertainment.

-In 2001, Mr. Hunter and long-time friend Kurt Hale, both of whom who studied film together at BYU, stepped away from their successful businesses and formed HaleStorm Entertainment, With the intention of producing and distributing comedic feature films primarily for the LDS audience.
+In 2001, Hunter and long-time friend Kurt Hale, both of whom who studied film together at BYU, stepped away from their successful businesses and formed Halestorm Entertainment, with the intention of producing and distributing comedic feature films primarily for the Latter-day Saint audience.

-HaleStorm Entertainment is a film production and distribution company based in Provo, Utah.
-HaleStorm specializes in the development, production and distribution of feature films, children’s television programming and family-friendly entertainment from an LDS perspective, and created primarily for the LDS audience.
+Halestorm Entertainment is a film production and distribution company based in Provo, Utah.
+Halestorm specializes in the development, production and distribution of feature films, children’s television programming and family-friendly entertainment from a Latter-day Saint perspective and created primarily for the Latter-day Saint audience.